jcjorel/clonesquad-ec2-pet-autoscaler/README.md

 	This early release is meant to understand and validate the original concept of CloneSquad (please send feedbacks to jeancharlesjorel@gmail.com)
 * Think about an automatic testing capability (currently, tests are manuals),
 * Implement a CI/CD pipeline for release (beyond the existing [release-everything script](scripts/release-everything)...),
-* There may be a cost benefit to move the 'Main' Lambda to an ECS Fargate Spot task.
-With limited effort, we could do this move while keeping the 'Main' Lambda as automatic fallback in case of Spot interruption.
-To be investigated.

 ## Contributing